 What are the penalties for Furnishing Alcohol to a Minor?

 Charges of Underage Drinking and Furnishing Alcohol to a Minor go hand-in-hand, like peanut butter and jelly.
-Many people assume that because the charges are so closely associated with one another that the charges would be treated the same in the criminal justice system.
-People also assume that because almost every drinks underage at college, that a charge of Furnishing Alcohol to Minors is not a big deal.
+Many people assume that Furnishing Alcohol to Minors is not a big deal because many kids drink underage at college and thereby are provided with alcohol by their friends.
 Regrettably, the person that provides alcohol to a minor is in much more trouble than the person drinking that alcohol.
 Underage Drinking is a summary offense, but Furnishing Alcohol to a Minor is actually a misdemeanor offense in Pennsylvania.
-With the charge being a misdemeanor offense, a person charged with Furnishing Alcohol to a Minor must be “processed,” which means that the person must be fingerprinted and have a photo or mugshot taken, so such a charge will appear on most, if not all, criminal background searches.
-As with all criminal charges, the Furnishing Alcohol to Minors charges can make it more difficult to obtain employment or internships.
+With the charge being a misdemeanor offense, a person charged with Furnishing Alcohol to a Minor must be “processed,” which means that the person must be fingerprinted and have a mugshot taken.
+The processing means that the charge will appear on most, if not all, criminal background searches.
+A conviction of any criminal offense can make it more difficult to obtain employment or internships.
 For Penn State students, the criminal charges can result in the university proceeding with its disciplinary process for violations of the Code of Student Conduct.

 Possible Sentences for Furnishing Alcohol to Minors